MiguelSombrero/skill-em-all/README.md

 ## TODO

 - exception handling
+- paging in Find people view
-- information if specific person is tied into another project
+- information if specific person is available (or tied into another project)
-- in Find people view, do not show 'add to project' buttons for projects user already in
+- do not show 'add to project' buttons in Find people view for projects user already in
 - ... and lots of minor bug fixes and betterments